shopulatov/data-structures_algorithm/README.md

 # data-structures_algorithm
-Works at "Data Structures and Algorithm" course from Anvar Narzullaev on mohirdev.uz
+Works at "Data Structures and Algorithm" course from Anvar Narzulloh on mohirdev.uz